Excessive sweating during exercise

 How to reduce sweating when working out?

-Stay fresh and dry by showering after exercise and make sure you dry yourself properly to prevent bacteria-causing body odor.
+Stay fresh and dry by showering after exercise and make sure you dry yourself properly to prevent bacteria-causing body odour.

 Wondering how to control sweating with Degree?
 Then you can check out Degree’s antiperspirants with MotionSense (TM) – our patented sweat technology powered by specially designed microcapsules.
 Friction from body movement triggers the capsules to break and release bursts of freshness.
 So the more you move, the more it protects.